HOW TO AVOID MISTAKES? Harness the assets that you have…

 Coaches and volunteers, God love ’em.
 The games of baseball and softball usually can’t go on without these dedicated people who are there to either teach or just help out.
 Most are genuinely trying hard to do the right thing; others are just there to fill a void.
 It is no wonder that sports field managers cringe when they find out that the coaches and volunteers worked together to get a game in after a rain event.
 Instead of throwing caution to the wind and doing whatever it takes to get your game in, consider the consequences to the quality of the field surface, those who must fix it, and the other teams that are affected by your actions.

-Let’s look at some of the most common groundskeeping mistakes committed by those with good intentions, but still create undesirable results.
+So, let’s look at some of the most common groundskeeping mistakes committed by those with good intentions, but mistakes that nonetheless create undesirable, or even detrimental, results.

 1) Using a broom or squeegee to push standing water off your infield skin.